 The trenchless excavation method will allow for a new structure to be installed without affecting traffic on US-2 or I-89.
 The conventional trenchless excavation method of jack and bore, would be able to be used but are typically used for pipes less than 6-ft diameter.
-Installing a 18-ft minimum span structure to meet bankfull width requirements would come with a significant cost premium, or even be unavailable for the area.
+Installing an 18-ft minimum span structure to meet bankfull width requirements would come with a significant cost premium, or even be unavailable for the area.
 Installing twin 9-ft culverts adjacent to each other could be used to meet the bankfull width requirement, but this is not a favored solution hydraulicly due to the twin culverts having an increased chance of collecting debris therefore increasing the flow into the opposing culvert.
-The twin culverts would not be a preferred solution for the wildlife or Aquatic Organism passage since the opening is split in two.
+The twin culverts would not be a preferred solution for the wildlife or aquatic organism passage since the opening is split in two.

 The primary challenge with open cutting the embankment is the magnitude of soil that needs to be moved off site and returned to backfill.
-The site does not have a place to store significant volumes of fill without a significant amount of clearing or impacts to wetlands or residential properties.
+The site does not have a place to store substantial volumes of fill without a significant amount of clearing or impacts to wetlands or residential properties.

 Advantages: This alternative provides the lowest upfront cost for a replacement structure and minimal future maintenance costs, while maintaining the minimum required hydraulic opening.
+Specifically, an advantage of the long-span arch option is its' considerable height clearance and a larger opening compared to the other two buried structure options.
+The long-span arch option would accommodate larger mammal movement verses the other two culvert designs.